OpenTTD/website/_posts/2019-03-01-monthly-dev-post.md

 Our [main webpage](https://www.openttd.org) links correctly to the new infrastructure for this new beta.
 [Many](https://github.com/OpenTTD/website/compare/9858a4952a29535f6912d209dbbace64b6c625ca..48daaf209774131facbddee0f4afb679167c1880)  [issues](https://github.com/OpenTTD/OpenTTD/compare/5b74118ae77cd7c931fc833b174522b77cf00737..6e211908588ab5272336d0d2db3bbb4020f7004f) were found and solved during this process.
 A second beta was needed because of a [(network) game breaking bug](https://github.com/OpenTTD/OpenTTD/commit/0151fe998a999b48b67afa5b96d9a4cd72246455) found in beta1 immediately after release.
-Currently we are on our third beta, and if all goes according to plan, a Release Candidate (RC) will follow soon.

 ### Building Pull Request / Patch Packs